 Keith's previous research focussed on the philosophy of equality and fairness, particularly in respect of distributions of risk.
 In 2015 he was awarded the Inaugural Sanders Prize in Political Philosophy for his work on equality and risk.
 He has also published on the ethics of consent, on justice and sustainability, and on political justification.
 His work on the Politics of Papua has been cited by MPs, including the leader of the opposition, Jeremy Corbyn MP.

-Keith leads the Leverhulme Research Project 'Anthropogenic Global Catastrophic Risk: The Challenge of Governance' (until 2021), with case studies in biotech, nanotech, and artificial intelligence; and the British Academy Research Project 'Remedying Injustice in Indigenous Climate Adaptation Planning' (until 2019).
+Keith leads the Leverhulme Research Project 'Anthropogenic Global Catastrophic Risk: The Challenge of Governance' (until 2021), with case studies in biotech, nanotech, and artificial intelligence; and the British Academy Research Project 'Tackling Climate-Related Health Risks in Urban Slums' (until 2020).
 Between 2008-12, he led the AHRC research project on equality ‘Sharing Nature’s Bounty’, and between 2012-14 he was a Leverhulme Research Fellow.
 He has led four British Academy research grants, an ESRC Impact Accelerator Grant, and has participated in interdisciplinary research projects funded by the Global Challenges Research Fund, the EPSRC, Horizon 2020, FP7, ESRC, AHRC, NERC, and the National Research Council Canada.

 Keith holds a DPhil in philosophy (Oxford), a BPhil in philosophy (Oxford, with a visiting term in Arizona), and a BA in philosophy and psychology (Oxford).
 Prior to joining Warwick, he was a Lecturer at the University of Reading and a Senior Lecturer at the University of Exeter, where he taught moral and political philosophy.
 He has been a Visiting Faculty Fellow at the Centre for Ethics, University of Toronto (2009-10), a Visiting Hoover Fellow at the Hoover Chair of Economic and Social Ethics, University of Louvain (2012), and a Visiting Academic in the Department of Philosophy, University of Oxford (2012-14).
 He is an advisor to the Cabinet Office on the ethics of AI and data, and a member of the Expert Advisory Group on Safeguarding for the UK Collaborative on Development Research.
 He has lived in and worked on international development in various countries, including Rwanda, Guyana, India, Peru, Nigeria, Cuba, Mexico, Indonesia, and the Middle East.